maalos/cebulionware/README.md

 (Work in progress)

 ## how to install
-* download the latest zip
+* click on the latest file (DO NOT CLONE THE WHOLE REPO), and click download
 * paste the zip into %appdata%/.minecraft.versions/ (do not unpack anything)
 * add the version to your installations list in the launcher